Back to Collections

 Step-by-step guidance and best practices for getting the most out of this collection

 WAV (Waveform Audio File Format) stores audio as raw, uncompressed PCM data.
-Every sample of the original recording is preserved exactly, making WAV the gold standard for audio editing and production.
-The trade-off is file size.
+Every sample is preserved exactly as recorded.
 A minute of CD-quality stereo audio in WAV format is approximately 10 megabytes.
-WAV files are universally supported across all operating systems, audio editors, and media players, making them the safest format for archival and interchange.
+WAV is universally supported across all operating systems, digital audio workstations, and hardware devices, making it the standard working format for audio editing, mixing, and mastering.

 Popular Workflows